Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 The CandidateVoteCount is a statefull service that uses a `NamedPartition` partitioning scheme.
 Each candidate has it's own partition, so there is one called "John" and another called "Abby".

 The ZipCodeVoteCount is a statefull service that uses a `UniformInt64Partition` partitioning scheme with the `PartitionCount` set to 3, the `LowKey` set to 0 and the `HighKey` set to 99000.
-This configuration ensure that the partition is split into 3 well known ranges (00000 -> 32999), (33000 -> 65999) , (66000 -> 98999).
+This configuration ensure that the partition is split into 3 well known ranges (0 -> 32999), (33000 -> 65999) , (66000 -> 98999).

 ## Routing

-The conventional NServiceBus routing approach cannot be used as-is with Service Fabric [statefull services](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-concepts-partitioning) as processing should be taking place on the partition strictly associated with the partition data.
-For each `PlaceVote` message associated with a casted vote, the message should be routed to the partition associated with voted candidate "John" or "Abby".
+The default NServiceBus routing approach cannot be used as-is with Service Fabric [statefull services](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-concepts-partitioning).
+Statefull services assume business data partitioning and as a result a message must be delivered to the instance that manages that specific partition.
+E.g. for each `PlaceVote` message associated with a casted vote, the message should be routed to the partition associated with voted candidate "John" or "Abby".
 Similar, to count the votes per zip code the sender needs to ensure that the `TrackZipCode` message ends up on the partition that is responsible for the range in which the zip code belongs.

 Example:

-- Vote for John; casted in 88701; should result in a `PlaceVote` message routed to partition "John", followed by a `TrackZipCode` message routed to range (66000 -> 98999).
+- Vote for John; casted in 88701; should result in a `PlaceVote` message routed to named partition "John", followed by a `TrackZipCode` message routed to range partition (66000 -> 98999).
-- Vote for Abby; casted in 36458; should result in a `PlaceVote` message routed to partition "Abby", followed by a `TrackZipCode` message routed to range (33000 -> 65999).
+- Vote for Abby; casted in 36458; should result in a `PlaceVote` message routed to named partition "Abby", followed by a `TrackZipCode` message routed to range partition (33000 -> 65999).
-- Vote for John; casted in 12789; should result in a `PlaceVote` message routed to partition "John", followed by a `TrackZipCode` message routed to range (00000 -> 32999).
+- Vote for John; casted in 12789; should result in a `PlaceVote` message routed to named partition "John", followed by a `TrackZipCode` message routed to range partition (0 -> 32999).

 and so on.